-This flat structure makes decision-making and problem solving a quicker and simpler process, and empowers employees to take personal responsibility and act within an agreed framework of authority.
+This flat structure makes decision making and problem solving a quicker and simpler process, and empowers employees to take personal responsibility and act within an agreed framework of authority.

-A typical geographical licence area would consist of a Network Services Manager (NSM), 6 to 8 Distribution Managers (DMs) responsible for 4 to 8 Team Managers (TMs), who have operational responsibility for day to day activities such as - maintaining existing assets, planning and delivering network improvements, responding to faults and providing new connections for delivering a safe, secure and reliable electricity supply through the management of their teams, consisting of craftspeople and operators, technicians, planners, engineers and specialists and team supports.
-See figure 2 below.
+A typical geographical licence area would consist of a network services manager (NSM), six to nine distribution managers (DMs) responsible for three to eight team managers (TMs), who have operational responsibility for day to day activities such as - maintaining existing assets, planning and delivering network improvements, responding to faults and providing new connections for delivering a safe, secure and reliable electricity supply through the management of their teams, consisting of craftspeople and operators, technicians, planners, engineers and specialists and team supports.
+See figure 2.

-Figure 2: Organisational Structure
+Figure 2: Organisational structure

-The Team structure is supported by corporate functions such as Finance, Logistics, Information Technology, Communications, ER, Payroll and Pensions, Safety, Training etc. but the team ethos remains unchanged with minimal layers of management, employee empowerment and local issues being resolved locally.
+The team structure is supported by corporate functions such as finance, logistics, information technology, communications, employee relations, payroll and pensions, safety, training and many more.
+But the team ethos remains unchanged with minimal layers of management, employee empowerment and local issues being resolved locally.

-At the start of RIIO-ED1 WPD's total work force was 6467 employees and has remained fairly static to date with an average employee age of 41.5 years.
+At the start of RIIO-ED1 WPD's total work force was 6,467 employees and has remained fairly static to date with an average employee age of 41.5 years.
 During this period (to 31 March 2021) our turnover rate to date has averaged 4.14% a year and is slightly higher than in previous years due to a higher proportion of natural wastage (mainly due to retirements) during RIIO-ED1.